middleware-labs/opentelemetry-collector-contrib/receiver/postgresqlreceiver/documentation.md

 ### postgresql.rows_inserted

-Enabled with `relations`.
-The number of rows inserted by queries in this database.
-This metric is tagged with db.
+Rows inserted by queries in the db, tagged with relation name.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |